 Bone meal is an excellent source of phosphorus, nitrogen, and calcium, all of which are required for strong tomato growth.
 Tomato plants

 Tomatoes prefer perfectly damp, not overly wet soil that doesn’t dry out.
 Tomatoes will get stressed if they go from dry to wet too often.
 Your tomatoes in fabric pots will generally require daily watering, especially in the summer months as they get bigger.
 This is one of those times when having a moisture meter comes in very handy.
 This will allow you to

 You may want to consider using stake style watering tool.
-These are clay attachments that connect to a 2 liter water bottle that will slowly leech water into the soil as it needs it.
+These are clay attachments that connect to a 2-liter water bottle that will slowly leech water into the soil as it needs it.
 These can help balance out your watering, especially on warm and/or windy days.

 Support for tomatoes in pots

 Tomatoes will absolutely require support as they go vertical.
-There are several ways to achieve this, either using string tied to some support above or a tomato cage of some type.
+There are several ways to achieve this, either using a string tied to some support above or a tomato cage of some type.
 An important consideration for this is that

 Planting tomatoes in fabric pots